 When a person dies, their debts live on.
 This includes mortgages, which are subject neither to the one-year universal statute of limitations from date of death for most creditors (which excludes various government claims) or the creditor's claim procedure.
-This is because the...Read more »
+This is...Read more »

 my sister is the admin of the estate. she gifted her share of the estate to her husband to by the real property. they are now the owners of the property and she used her inheritance for it. how can she do that when i cant have my share of the estate until the court approves distribution on nov 27....
 Read more »

 This question is difficult to answer in this forum.
 As a general matter, and administrator who self deals, for example buys estate property, needs to obtain court approval first.
 This would also apply if there was a "straw man" transaction.
-(A straw man is the use of an...Read more »
+(A straw man is the use...Read more »

 I paid in advance the funeral expenses and have since been challenged by a family member to access the checking account that would reimburse me in full.
 I have demonstrated to the bank my itemized statement and receipt, but the bank still says they cannot release any money to me.
 This estate is...
 Read more »

 Prior to death, a trust was set up where I am the Executor of the trust.
 I want to file a medical malpractice claim but told I need to go through probate.
 Is there a cheaper or quicker way that doing full probate?

 If you have an original will, you want to lodge the will with the court in the count where the decedent resided at death.
 The clerk may also want to see a copy of the death certificate prior to lodging the will.
 (Call and ask the Probate Clerk if this is a requirement...Read more »

 I'm over the 35 day thing for ex-parte.
 I was to contact clerk in dept to see I could come in at 1:30pm .
 I filed all papers.
 It's been 4 years of me doing this without a lawyer.
 Now I'm at the door knocking